Numbed the thorn/Entumecida la espina

 July 2025

-Creation& performance: Blanca Gómez Terán
+Creation & performance: Blanca Gómez Terán

-Sound Design / Live Electronics: Till Bürgin
+Sound Design / Live Electronics:

-Light design: Carlos Frahke
+Light design:

 Fotos: Nargess Behrouzian

-Video: Antje Cordes, Malin Harff
+Video: Antje Cordes and Malin Harff

 The piece adopts darkness, spectacle, and heartbreak as intersecting lenses through which to question how we desire, perceive, and relate with fear.
 Numbed the Thorn explores darkness as a condition that suspends the primacy of vision an resist ideals of visibility, transparency, and control.

 Within this unstable field, it interrogates spectacle as a contemporary economy of attention and affect, recycling its mechanisms to expose how emotional manipulation circulates across entertainment, media, performance, and cinema.
-B mobilizing the very tools of spectacle, the piece tries to reflect on and intervene in these dynamics from within.
+By mobilizing the very tools of spectacle, the piece tries to reflect on and intervene in these dynamics from within.

 These formal explorations carry an intimate charge.
 Through shadows and spectral imagery, the work touches experiences of grief, fear, and pain on the female body, materials with which the body on stage has worked to navigate moments of extreme vulnerability and uncertainty.
 Therefore, the work becomes both a political reflection and a deeply personal attempt to make space for the cry — which, at it core, amounts to the same interest: making room for the shadow.